Table of Contents

 According to research conducted in test tubes and on animals, Vervain's glycosides, triterpenoids, and essential oils may assist in slowing tumour growth and cause the death of malignant cells.

-High dosages of vervain extract, at 18 grams per pound (40 grams per kilogram) of body weight, in a rat research reduced tumour growth by more than 30% compared to controls.
+In rat research, high dosages of vervain extract, at 18 grams per pound (40 grams per kilogram) of body weight, reduced tumour growth by more than 30% compared to controls.

 Verbenosides A and B, two kinds of glycosides, and triterpenoids in this anti-tumour effect.